-Handling check issued by vendor for an e-rate reimbursement:
+Handling payments issued by vendor for an e-rate reimbursement

-Q: When a vendor issues a check to the District for an e-rate reimbursement how should this be handled?
+Q: When a vendor issues a payment to the District for an e-rate reimbursement how should this revenue be handled?

 A: According to USFR Memorandum No. 161, an E-Rate Fund (Fund 374) should be established.

 The reimbursement payment should be recorded in the E-Rate Fund.
 If the related expenditures have been recorded in a different fund (probably the M&O Fund or a capital fund), then these expenditures should be reversed from the other fund, and recorded in the E-Rate Fund.
 As the USFR memorandum indicates, the district should try to record the expenditures in the E-Rate Fund initially, even if the reimbursement has not yet come from the vendor.
 This is especially important if the expenditures are incurred in one year, and not reimbursed until the following year.

 Stewardship and Capital Assets purchased with E-Rate Funds

 Q: We purchased stewardship and/or capital assets with E-Rate funds.
 What dollar value should we assign to these items?